-The CNS Help Desk in 302 Gen Serv and the Electronic Help Desk on the web, are designed to assist clients.
-Clients can drop-in at the Help Desk, or access information technology generalists at the hotline number 492-9400.
-Help Desk analysts can answer many questions on CNS-supported operating systems, protocols and programs, modems and network connections, word processors, etc. The Help Desk is open weekdays during regular business hours.
+The CNS Help Desk in 302 Gen Serv and the Electronic Help Desk on the web assist clients.
+Clients can drop in at the Help Desk or access information technology generalists at the hotline number 492-9400.
+The Help Desk is open weekdays during regular business hours.